University of Southern Queensland

 The University of Southern Queensland is a public research university based in Toowoomba, Queensland, Australia, the sixth largest city in the Australian state of Queensland.
 Founded in 1967 after a successful campaign by the local Darling Downs community, the university is a founding member of the Regional Universities Network.

 The main Toowoomba campus occupies a large area of south-western Toowoomba in the suburb of Darling Heights.
-Campuses in Ipswich and Springfield also exist alongside a Brisbane City industry hub.
+Campuses in Ipswich and Springfield also exist, and the university operates the Inala University Study Hub.
 The university owns and operates the Mount Kent Observatory, which is the only professional astronomical research observatory in Queensland.
 The Ravensbourne Field Studies Centre, which acts as a research centre for environmental science, is also operated by the university.
-The university has partnered with the Canterbury Institute of Technology to offer the Sydney Education Centre.

-Through twelve schools, the university offers a variety of associate, bachelor, master, doctoral, and higher doctorate degrees The university operates three research institutes and nine research centres which focus on a wide range of business, agricultural, scientific, environmental, and technological issues.
+The University is organised into five academic schools and offers undergraduate, postgraduate and research degrees across a broad range of disciplines.
+Research activity is supported through four research institutes: the Institute for Agriculture, Climate and the Environment; the Institute for Communities and Regional Development; the Institute for Health; and the Institute for Space, Defence and Advanced Technologies.
 Recent notable research includes the discovery of Gliese 12 b, an Earth-like planet 40 light years away making it the closest located to date.

-The University of Southern Queensland consistently ranks among the top 400 universities worldwide.
-In the 2026 US News Best Global Universities rankings, it is positioned at 278th.
-In the 2025 QS World University Rankings, the University of Southern Queensland holds the 396th spot.
-In the 2023 Times Higher Education (THE) World University Rankings, it is placed within the 301-350 range.
+The University of Southern Queensland is recognised among the world's leading universities.
+In the Times Higher Education World University Rankings 2026, UniSQ was ranked in the 351-400 band globally.
+In the QS World University Rankings 2026, UniSQ was ranked 410th in the world.